craftinfo/libexpat-craftinfo/README.md

 ## Install

-Slightly modified version without tests and a `CMakeLists.txt` bugfix, to not require a C++ compiler:
+Uses a slightly modified version from [mulle-nat](https://github.com/mulle-nat) without tests and a `CMakeLists.txt` bugfix, to not require a C++ compiler: